 Consumer Reports Users

 Those on Consumer Reports praised the Breville Quick Touch for its highly intuitive controls that are easy to use right out of the box, excellent reheating properties, and great door design.
-On the other hand, a couple similar complaints emerged: Their models stopped working after around two years, which suggests this unit may have a shorter lifespan than you would expect.
+On the other hand, a couple of similar complaints emerged: Their models stopped working after around two years, which suggests this unit may have a shorter lifespan than you would expect, unlike the leading Samsung microwaves that tend to last longer.

 “I bought it simply because I wanted the nice smooth opening and closing door.
 Now I can’t stop being excited about this reheat.
 Some foods (roast potatoes etc.) actually seem better reheated than original.
 Their online videos claimed less dried out edges on reheat sensor, I didn’t believe it, but it’s true.
 The “bit more” button is a unique touch that also works as promised.
 Bought it for the looks and the door (no clunking), but can’t stop being excited about what I’m going to eat out of it because it is evenly heated and sensor heating is near perfection.
 Great buy because of how well it really works; I didn’t like the sticker price but I’m definitely getting my money’s worth.
 Some online reviews nearly scared me away with the “super hot” top and the noise – perhaps it is now a revised model, but I don’t have any issues.”

-Good Housekeeping recommendsd this Breville model for anyone who wants a high-tech microvwave and doesn’t mind paying a little extra for it.
-Testers found that the microwave handles things like baking potatoes, cooking broccoli, and popping popcorn very well thanks to its top the line sensors.
-Howver, they noted that it’s defrost mode didn’t work nearly as well, and that the beeping noise was quiet, and potentially hard to hear if you are a distance aways.
+Good Housekeeping recommended this Breville model (over the Cuisinart CMW-200 model) for anyone who wants a high-tech microwave and doesn’t mind paying a little extra for it.
+Testers found that the microwave handles things like baking potatoes, cooking broccoli, and popping popcorn very well thanks to its top-line sensors.
+However, they noted that its defrost mode didn’t work nearly as well and that the beeping noise on the microwave was quiet, and potentially hard to hear if you are at a distance.
+A different kind of microwave with pre-programmed buttons for pizza, potato, popcorn, and beverage is discussed in our Black+Decker EM720CB7 microwave oven review.

 “If you’re willing to splurge on a microwave, the Breville The Quick Touch #BMO734XL is state-of-the-art.
 You’ll find all cooking functions displayed on a large LCD screen.
 This stainless steel beauty is the only zapper in our test that aced popping popcorn.”

 Amazon users praised Breville modes and how well they worked at heating foods, the speed at which the microwave performed, and the stainless steel style that’s a great compliment for many modern kitchens.
-However, a couple reviewers surfaced a similar complaint: The letters on the microwave buttons start to fade after a period of heavy use.
+Althought, if you’re looking for a great microwave drawer for your modern kitchen, you’ll want to check out our roundup list.
+However, a couple of reviewers surfaced a similar complaint: The letters on the microwave buttons start to fade after a period of heavy use.
+For a 700-watt microwave with one-touch cooking and 11 power levels, read our Comfee microwave review.

 This Breville microwave is state of the art and does everything well, but may have some trouble with longevity, so examine your warranty!
-Learn more about some of the top microwaves available and read the comparisons and reviews from us.
+Learn more about some of the top microwaves we recommend, such as the Dacor DMW2420S and the Emerson MWG9115SB.